Razer BlackShark V3

 Main Differences

-• The Razer BlackShark V3 cannot be folded while the Sony Inzone H9 II can be folded.
+• The Razer BlackShark V3 cannot be folded, while the Sony Inzone H9 II can be folded.

-• The highest frequency is 28000 Hz on Razer BlackShark V3 and 20000 Hz on Sony Inzone H9 II.
+• The highest frequency is 28000 Hz on the Razer BlackShark V3 and 20000 Hz on the Sony Inzone H9 II.

-• Active noise cancellation is not available on Razer BlackShark V3 but is available on Sony Inzone H9 II.
+• Active noise cancellation (ANC) is present on the Sony Inzone H9 II but not available on the Razer BlackShark V3.

 Specs Comparison